LPCIC/elpi/ELPI.md

 - [Modes](#modes) can be declared in order to control the generative semantics of Prolog

+- [Determinacy checking](#determinacy-checking) ensures that predicates marked as deterministic behave as single-valued relations and that their outputs have the expected determinacy.

 - [Syntactic constraints](#syntactic-constraints) are goals suspended on a set of variables that are resumed when any of them gets assigned and that can be manipulated by CHR like rules